 About the Mises Institute

 The Mises Institute has 350-plus faculty members working with it on one or more academic projects.
-With their help, and thousands of donors in 50 states and 80 foreign countries, the Institute has held more than 1000 teaching conferences, including the Mises University, and seminars on subjects from monetary policy to the history of war, as well as international and interdisciplinary Austrian Scholars Conferences.
+The Institute has held more than 1,000 teaching conferences, including the Mises University, and seminars on subjects from monetary policy to the history of war, as well as the international and interdisciplinary Austrian Economics Research Conferences.

 From these programs, the Institute has sponsored many books and hundreds of scholarly papers, in addition to thousands of published popular articles on economic and historical issues.

-The Mises Institute publishes books by Ludwig von Mises and other new and old works by Austrian economists and historians, maintains the complete Mises bibliography, manages the archive of Murray N. Rothbard, and publishes periodicals, including two academic journals and a scholarly review of literature.
-The in-house Massey and Ward Libraries are a multilingual collection of more than 30,000 volumes, including Rothbard’s personal library, which makes it one of the most extensive specialized collections of its kind in North America.
+The Mises Institute publishes books by Ludwig von Mises and other new and old works by Austrian economists and historians, maintains the complete Mises bibliography, manages the archives of Murray N. Rothbard, and publishes periodicals, including an academic journal and a scholarly review of literature.
+The in-house Massey and Ward Libraries are a multilingual collection of more than 40,000 volumes, including Rothbard’s personal library, which makes it one of the most extensive specialized collections of its kind in North America.

 Mises.org went online in 1995.
-A reliable and stable research tool, it features working papers, study guides, bibliographies, biographies, e-books, publication archives, a calendar of events, fellowship applications, audio and video downloads, foreign language materials, a faculty directory, research tools, daily editorials, local on-site library access, and an online catalog of publications.
-Mises.org provides open access, is linked from classrooms and libraries around the world, and has earned a far higher Alexa and Quantcast ranking than any market-oriented non-profit in the world.
+It features daily editorials, study guides, bibliographies, biographies, ebooks, publication archives, a calendar of events, fellowship applications, audio and video downloads, foreign language materials, a faculty directory, research tools, working papers, local on-site library access, and an online catalog of publications.
+One of the most-visited economics websites in the world, mises.org provides open access and is linked from classrooms and libraries around the world.

 Our monthly The Free Market examines the economic and political scene from a classical-liberal viewpoint and keeps members informed of our projects and programs.
 The Mises Review surveys new books.
-The Quarterly Journal of Austrian Economics (the successor journal to the Review of Austrian Economics), is the premier setting for new research and ideas in economics.
-The Journal of Libertarian Studies, the scholarly venue for political theory and applications from 1997-2008, has been succeeded by Libertarian Papers, established in 2009
+The Quarterly Journal of Austrian Economics (the successor journal to the Review of Austrian Economics), is our peer-reviewed academic journal.

 Serious scholarly work in economic theory and intellectual history does not receive the support it deserves from large foundations.
 To fill this crucial gap, the Mises Institute offers long-term grants for in-depth research in the Austrian tradition.